Difference Between Ferrous and Non-Ferrous Metals

 2. Ferrous metals show the presence of some magnetic properties because of the presence of iron.
 While comparatively, on the other hand, the non-ferrous metals are the ones with no iron in them, thus with no magnetic properties in them.

-3. The tensile strength of the ferrous metals is quite high because of the high capacity of carrying high strain, whereas comparatively, on the other side, the tensile strength of the non-ferrous metals is quite low.
+3. The tensile strength of ferrous metals is quite high because of their high capacity to carry high strain, whereas comparatively, on the other side, the tensile strength of non-ferrous metals is quite low.

-4. The ferrous metals are widely-used when there is strength purpose demand instead of the magnetic one (simple terms – magnetic properties required should be poor) whereas comparatively, on the other hand, the non-ferrous metals have been widely used for the appliances that are related to electricity.
+4. Ferrous metals are widely-used when there is strength purpose demand instead of the magnetic one (in simple terms – magnetic properties required should be poor) whereas comparatively, on the other hand, non-ferrous metals have been widely used for appliances that are related to electricity.

-5. The presence of iron in the ferrous metals made the metals with a very risk factor of corrosion.
-As the metals get oxidized in the air and form the reddish-brown layer or the oxide layer known as rust on the upper surface.
-Whereas comparatively, on the other side, the non-ferrous metals have a low risk of getting corroded or, say, they have high resistance from the process of corrosion.
+5. The presence of iron in the ferrous metals made the metals a very risk factor for corrosion as the metals get oxidized in the air and form the reddish-brown layer or the oxide layer known as rust on the upper surface.
+Whereas comparatively, on the other side, non-ferrous metals have a low risk of getting corroded or, say, they have high resistance from the process of corrosion.

 6. Examples of ferrous metals are – steel, cast iron, pig iron, etc., whereas comparatively, on the other hand, the examples of non-ferrous metals are – aluminum, zinc, copper, etc.